ClientBeta/Miku-8197_legacy/README.md

 - Tokens

 ## Structure
-- Main.py = Source of all which we know by now
+Main.py = Source of all which we know by now<br>
-- preference.txt = ai reads script and follows it
+preference.txt = ai reads script and follows it<br>
-- storage.json = self explanation
+storage.json = self explanation<br>
-- memories.py = how a dvd reads and write yk
+memories.py = how a dvd reads and write yk<br>
-- filter.json = filters what the ai and user says
+filter.json = filters what the ai and user says<br>
-- slash_commands.py = commands where you type / it shows commands
+slash_commands.py = commands where you type / it shows commands<br>
-- ReactionLib.py = /reactions main source
+ReactionLib.py = /reactions main source<br>
-- reactions.py = where the reactions examples are
+reactions.py = where the reactions examples are<br>

-heres an illustration of where different files contribute to main.py
+heres an illustration of where different files contribute to main.py<br>
 ```
                        ┌►.env
        ┌──────────────┐│   │